elliefm/cyrus-imapd/docsrc/imap/reference/manpages/systemcommands/sync_client.rst

     In mailbox or user replication mode: provides the name of the partition on the replica to which the mailboxes/users should be replicated.

+.. option:: -M

+    In mailbox or user replication mode: reserve all messages on the destination server, not just the new ones.
+This can be used to recover from cases where the replica's indexes are up to date, but some underlying messages files are known or suspected to be missing.

 Examples
 ========